 So now you’re all set to plan your day trip from Arisaig to Eigg or maybe even a longer stay on the Isle of Eigg.

-If you liked this post, you might also like my post on the Isle of Canna.
+If you liked this post, you might also like my post on the Isle of Canna or the Isle of Rum or Knoydart Peninsula.

 Arisaig to Eigg Ferry FAQs